open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 git push

-flux reconcile source git flux-system kubectl get deployment podinfo -n default
+flux reconcile source git flux-system

+kubectl get deployment podinfo -n default
 ```

 ## Wrapping Up

 That's it for our introductory tutorial on OCM and Flux.
-We'll cover more advanced scenarios in future guides.
+We shall cover more advanced scenarios in future guides.